 What is your favorite book?

-Oh boy, that’s so hard to say.
-So many books so little time.
+Oh boy, that’s hard to say.
+So many books, so little time.
 What just popped into my head was East of Eden by John Steinbeck but I really loved Unbroken, by Laura Hillenbrand, too.
+Of course Edith Wharton is amazing.

 Which is the book you wish you had written?